 My step-mom, though, started this tradition with my own kids when they were barely old enough to walk.

-My step-mom now lives with Jesus, so it’s up to me to carry on her tradition of making my own healthier sugar Christmas cookies with the kids.
-I love making them because they’re:
+My step-mom now lives with Jesus, so it’s up to me to carry on her tradition of making my own healthier sugar cookies with the kids.

 - Healthier.
-These are low sugar cookies, meaning they are made with less sugar, yet they are as delicious as classic sugar Christmas cookies.
+These are low sugar cookies, meaning they are made with less sugar, yet they are as delicious as the classic sugar cookie recipe.

 - Versatile.
-This healthier cookies recipe can be made any time of the year – not just for Christmas!
+This healthier sugar cookie recipe can be made any time of the year – not just for Christmas!

 - Fast.
 I know some recipes call for overnight chilling.
 I promise that if I had to make the dough YESTERDAY, cookies aren’t happening.